omkensey/boot-tesser/README.md

 Eventually you should see a message that worker bootstrap is complete.
 It may take a few seconds to a few minutes for the node to become Ready.

 #### Repeat the previous step for each worker node target.

+For details on the prep script and the changes to the master and worker initialization scripts, see the [README for the GCE/AWS quickstart](gce-aws/README.md).